WDWMousing

 From 1995 – 2015 the main sign on the front of the structure read “Video Arcade.”
 Below the large arched window, chiseled into the surface was the buildings name Tomorrowland Light & Power Co.

-The architecture is of an indeterminate period, but gives the appearance of being a power utility building.
 An interesting note, take a careful look at the center graphics on the front of the building.
 The transmission waves symbolize when Radio Corporation of America began broadcasting TV (1931) and FM radio (1934) from on top of NYC’s Empire State Building.
 RCA was purchased by General Electric in 1986.
 GE was a major corporate sponsor of Tomorrowland from 1964 until 1985 and RCA was the sponsor of Space Mountain from 1975 to 1994.
 This structure was built 1994 and FedEx was the sponsor at that time!?

 But it is now only a retail space and with kiosks for creating personalized MagicBands and cell phone covers.